-All unsatisfactory mid-semester grades and all semester and summer session grades will be mailed to students 21 years of age or older, to married students, and to parents of all other students.
+All unsatisfactory mid-semester grades and all semester, intersession, and summer session grades will be mailed to students 21 years of age or older, to married students, and to parents of all other students.
 All students may obtain their grades at mid-term and the close of each semester and summer session from their individual professors.

-Students who do not wish grades sent to parents should make this known to the Dean of Men or Dean of Women, who will notify the Office of Admissions and Records.
-Before this exception will be made the student must submit proof that his college expenses are not subsidized in full or in part by his parents or legal guardian or a signed statement of parental consent.
+Students who do not wish grades sent to parents should make this known to the Dean of Student Development, who will notify the Office of the Registrar.
+Before this exception will be made the student must submit proof that his college expenses are not subsidized in full or in part by his parents or legal guardian, or submit a signed statement of parental consent.